LSPA Summer Institute

 The Louisiana Scholastic Press Association hosts a Journalism Institute each summer on the campus of Louisiana State University.
 The program, which provides an intensive five-day training program for rising high school sophomores, juniors, seniors and incoming college freshmen, is sponsored by the Manship School of Mass Communication.

-The program’s mission is to provide students with the skills needed to produce top-notch scholastic media, including newspapers, broadcast, yearbooks and multimedia.
+The program’s mission is to provide students with the skills needed to produce top-notch scholastic media, including newspapers, broadcast and multimedia.
 Students work closely with faculty and media professionals.
-They build strong journalism skills and receive a preview of the college experience, while spending five nights under supervision in one of LSU’s residential facilities.
+They build strong journalism skills and receive a preview of the college experience, while spending four nights under supervision in one of LSU’s residential facilities.

 LSPA’s Summer Institute helps you explore and experiment, bringing to class your own journalistic skills and unique point of view.
 The program gives you an understanding of where journalism and journalists are headed in the digital world.